koty11/GifMeme/README.md

 # Requirements
 GifMeme utilizes Automattic's node-canvas module which has some pre-requisites (Cairo) that must be installed on your machine.
 To find out more please check out their [Wiki](https://github.com/Automattic/node-canvas/wiki) and then come back here.

-GifMeme is also utilizing GraphicsMagick (you can use ImageMagick if you'd like) to finalize the output of the animated gif.
+GifMeme is also utilizing ImageMagick to finalize the output of the animated gif.

 # API